UMN-Kernel-Object/documentation/participants.rst

 Linux journey with Ubuntu running in WSL back in the summer before my freshman year.
 I use Vim and am neutral on the issue of pineapple pizza.

+**Khan Winter**

+I was a beekeeper for 3 years!
+In that time I wound up with 0 jars of honey, 1 happy bear, and too many bee stings to count.

 Advisors
 --------